imazen/slimmage/README.md

 * 0.2.1 - Fixed IE bug related to console.log: https://github.com/imazen/slimmage/issues/2
 * 0.2.2 - Fixed another IE bug related to console.log: https://github.com/imazen/slimmage/issues/2
 * 0.2.3 - Added `window.slimmage.readyCallback` callback - occurs after first adjustment of all images.
 Added `s.adjustImageParameters(data)` to allow size/quality/format customization.
 Fixed incorrect quality calculation bug.
 All code contributed by Per Osbäck and Ola Andersson!
 Release tested on BrowserStack.
 * 0.2.4 - Added automated test suite. (sorry for the delay in PR acceptance!).
     Merge #25 from perosb - Pass image url into data structure to allow logic based on file name.
-Merge #27 from dancek - Configurable max-width and quality parameters Merge #36 from dancek - Fix behavior when max-width is not defined (IE8) (replaces #18, fixes #29) Refactored access notations to eliminate both minification errors and lint.
+    Merge #27 from dancek - Configurable max-width and quality parameters.
+    Merge #36 from dancek - Fix behavior when max-width is not defined (IE8) (replaces #18, fixes #29)
+    Refactored access notations to eliminate both minification errors and lint.
 Fix bug: Perfect multiples of stepWidth were being rounded up to the next interval (images larger than needed in some instances).
 * 0.2.5 - Merge #30 from Jeavon - Fix css size calculation when the parent div is floated in Safari (both OS X and iOS). (otherwise 0x0)
+* 0.3.0 - Make 'data.element' available to slimmage.adjustImageParameters, so plugins have more information
+    Add window.slimmage.beforeAdjustSrc callback function - this allows users to inject behavior between noscript parsing and img.src edits.
+    Replace adjustImageSrcWithWidth with getImageInfo, make adjustImageSrc responsible for more.
+Simplifies certain kinds of extension, such as background image support.

 ### Contributor notes